sist-cs120/project-wiki/README.md

-# ATNet
+# Usage

-If you meet any problem, please find help from [wiki](https://github.com/SIST1C407/ATNet/wiki) first.
+Have trouble with your implementation?
+Check the [Wiki](https://github.com/sist-cs120/project-wiki/wiki) first.

-If the problem still exists, please create a new discussion [here](https://github.com/SIST1C407/ATNet/discussions).
+If the problem still exists, please create a new thread [here](https://github.com/sist-cs120/project-wiki/discussions).